Last Updated: Feb 25, 2017

 - And turn left foot in by 15 degrees.

 - Lift both arms sideways to shoulder height with your palms facing upwards.

 - Now breathe out and bend your right knee.

 - Turn your head to your right.
 Push your hips down and hold the posture.

 - Breathe in while you come up.

-2. Naukasana: This asana works on the muscular, digestive, circulatory, nervous and hormonal systems, and gets rid of belly fat.
+2. Naukasana: This yoga asana or posture works on the muscular, digestive, circulatory, nervous and hormonal systems, and gets rid of belly fat.

 - Lie down flat on a mat on your back.

 - Raise your arms, shoulders, head, and trunk off the ground.

 - Balance body on buttocks and keep the spine straight.